mdka00001/Multidock-An-Autodock-Vina-client-for-High-Throughput-Protein-Ligand-Docking/README.md

 # Multidock-An-Autodock-Vina-client-for-High-Throughput-Protein-Ligand-Docking

-Multidock: An Autodock Vina client for High Throughput Protein-Ligand Docking
+# Pre-requisits:

-# Pre-requisits: Make sure Python 3.7 (or higher) version is installed in the system.
+ Make sure Python 3.7 (or higher) version is installed in the system.
 'pathlib' module needs to installed.
 It is advised to use virtual environment(e.g: conda) #

-Installing 'pathlib':
+#Installing 'pathlib':

   Without conda environment: "pip install pathlib"